 - Applying for public office.

-- Get and keep at least 5 sets of certified copies of your arrest report
+- Get and keep at least 5 sets of certified copies of your arrest report and disposition.

 - Seal/Expunge your record and keep a copy of the order.